alchemistry/flamel/README.md

 Each step is performed in Plugins which can easyly be be replaced by other plugins.

 # Name
-In the tradition to refer free energy estimations to alchemnistry it's named after: [Nicolas Flamel](https://en.wikipedia.org/wiki/Nicolas_Flamel)
+In the tradition to associate free energy estimations with alchemnistry it's named after: [Nicolas Flamel](https://en.wikipedia.org/wiki/Nicolas_Flamel)

 # Alchemical-analysis vs flamel:
 Eventhoug alchemical-analysis is not fully covered by Flamel, it can already reproduce some results calculated using alchemical-analysis: